 Atkinson-Willes (1982) discussed some of the problems arising form this rather arbitrary approach to the selection of geographical units of populations.
 The main problem arises in cases where a species is abundant in one region, but scarce and at the edge of its range in the next.
-If the populations in the two regions are treated separately, the 1% criterion will place undue emphasis on sites in the region between them, so that the marginal overspill is included in the main population.
+If the populations in the two regions are treated separately, the 1% criterion will place undue emphasis on sites in the region where the species is scarce (i.e. the region of least importance for the species).
+The obvious solution is to combine the two regions, or to amend the boundary between them, so that the marginal overspill is included in the main population.
 However, it is important to distinguish between small relict populations, which are genetically and geographically isolated from other populations of the species, and those which comprise no more than a minor extension of the normal distribution.
 The former should be treated separately, the latter as part of the main population.